 Beets: Beets can be a mess to cook and prepare, but there’s a reason they are grown as a sugar crop.
 Batch cook beets and keep them ready in the fridge.
-They make a tasty addition to smoothies and your small people won’t even know they are in there.
+They make a tasty addition to smoothies, and your small people won’t even know they are in there.
 (Throw some greens in too, when no one is looking.)

 Orange Juice: A great swap for honey in salad dressing.

 Pecans: If there’s a nut that qualifies are dessert, it’s the pecan.
-Toast them and blend to make a homemade pecan butter, maybe with a dash of cinnamon and it’ll be the yummiest thing you’ve tasted in a long time.
+Toast them and blend to make a homemade pecan butter, maybe with a dash of cinnamon, and it’ll be the yummiest thing you’ve tasted in a long time.
 Eat it up on a stick of celery.
 Plain pecans add a natural sweetness to salads and roasted vegetables.

-Salt: This might seem counter-intuitive but salt increases the natural sweetness of foods.
+Salt: This might seem counter-intuitive, but salt increases the natural sweetness of foods.
 When cooking onions, a dash of salt helps bring out the sweetness.
 Salt on melons or fruit salad does the same.
 Use salt sparingly, and be sure you aren’t adding too much salt to your diet.

 Roasted Vegetables: Carrots, rutabaga, parsnips, sweet potatoes baked low and slow will caramelize and surprise you with how sweet they can become.
-Roasted vegetables can be used all kinds of ways, but it’s unlikely you’ll have any leftovers because they are so delicious.
+Roasted vegetables can be used in all kinds of ways, but it’s unlikely you’ll have any leftovers because they are so delicious.

 Did we leave any out?
 Which foods do you use to naturally sweeten?